luminaxster/swe432tomcat/README.md

 ```ShellSession
 INFO: Starting ProtocolHandler ["http-nio-5000"]
 ```
-Your Tomcat server should be up and running at `localhost:5000`, and the database servlet should be at `localhost:5000/database`.
+Your Tomcat server should be up and running a `localhost:5000`, and the database servlet should be at `localhost:5000/database`.

-**Note:** To stop the server from running, press `Ctrl+C`.
-If you close the terminal, the server will stop as well.
+Note: To stop the server from running, press `Ctrl+C` or close the terminal.

-### 4. Connecting to database in the servlet
+### 4. Connecting to the database in the servlet
 ```Java
 ...
 private class EntriesManager{